 Hi, I'm Wathnak VY

 Wathnak is a registered counsellor and clinical psychotherapist accredited and registered with the Australian Counselling Association (ACA) and a private holistic approach clinician for Salisbury Counselling, an international mental health counselling services based in Australia.
+The first Cambodian-born counsellor registered with the International Association for Counselling.

 As the first registered ACA Khmer speaking counsellor and a psychotherapist in Australia, he has many years of experience providing clinical services for people from all walks of life, especially from culturally and linguistically diverse (CALD) communities.